Category Archives: Canned food

 National Canning became the first company to tin new potatoes in Britain from 1931.

-A disused jam factory in Ely was acquired to tin fruit from 1932.
+A disused jam factory in Ely, Cambridgeshire, was acquired to tin fruit from 1932.

 Smedley entered into fish canning with the acquisition of the Norseland Canning Company of Leeds, with 400 to 500 employees, in 1932.
 A large fish canning factory was established in Dundee from 1933.

 Smedley acquired peas from 3,000 acres of farmland in 1933, mostly from fields in East Anglia.
-Smedley was the largest canner of peas in the world.
+Smedley was the largest producer of tinned peas in the world.

 Smedley determined to concentrate on his canning company, and gifted his potato and fruit merchants business to his brother Alfred Smedley in 1933.